Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Jonathan Aufray at Growth Hackers Company also encourages companies to get their employees involved in their LinkedIn company page.
 “Encourage your team to engage with your LinkedIn company page content.
 A great way to get more engagement on your LinkedIn company page is to encourage your company’s team members to like, comment, and engage with your company’s posts.
 Of course, you should never force anyone to do so, you should just suggest them to optimize their LinkedIn personal pages (It will be beneficial for them), and when they find your company’s content interesting to start liking or commenting on it.
 By doing so, their contacts will also see your LinkedIn company page, might like it and it can have a viral effect,” shares Aufray.

 Wrapping this tip up is Carma Levene at Carma The Social Chameleon.
 Levene explains, “Assuming you have relevant and interesting content posted to your LinkedIn Page, the best way to get people to engage with it is to have your employees share your page content.
+You can measure the engagement they help generate for your page using this social media dashboard software.

 A thoughtful takeaway or summary included from the employee point of view with a link to the page post allows the leverage of the employee’s personal profile, but also makes the page content more dynamic and ‘alive’ because it’s generating conversation, not just broadcasting.”